-^{42%} premium to the closing price per share of Solutia common stock of \$19.51 on January 26, 2012, the last trading day prior to the approval of the merger by the Solutia board of directors, and premiums of approximately 52.8% and 70.7%, respectively, to the one-month and six-month trailing average closing prices of Solutia common stock as of the close of trading on January 26, 2012.
+42% premium to the closing price per share of Solutia common stock of \$19.51 on January 26, 2012, the last trading day prior to the approval of the merger by the Solutia board of

-Size 1 Acquirer Target Name of Combined Entity Premium Paid Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$4.1 billion (Common stock and cash) SXC Health Solutions Corp. ("SXC") Catalyst Health Solutions, Inc. Catamaran Corporation April 18, 2012 Yes 135 65% - SXC 35% - Catalyst No 9 members 7 - SXC (78%) 2 - Catalyst (22%) Mark Thierer, SXC's chairman and CEO, continued in these roles at the combined company following the closing of the transaction.
-None Lisle, IL (SXC) \$4.9 billion 136 (Common stock and cash) Energy Transfer Partners, L.P. ("ETP") Sunoco, Inc. Energy Transfer Partners, L.P.
-137 April 30, 2012 Yes 138 80% - Energy Transfer Equity 20% - Sunoco No 5 members 5 - ETP (100%) 0 - Sunoco (0%) Kelly Warren, chairman and CEO of ETP, continued in these roles at the combined company following the closing of the transaction.
-None Dallas, TX (ETP)
+Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$4.1 billion (Common stock and cash) SXC Health Solutions Corp. ("SXC") Catalyst Health Solutions, Inc. Catamaran Corporation April 18, 2012 Yes 65% - SXC 35% - Catalyst No 9 members 7 - SXC (78%) 2 - Catalyst (22%) Mark Thierer, SXC's chairman and CEO, continued in these roles at the combined company following the closing of the transaction.
+None Lisle, IL (SXC) \$4.9 billion (Common stock and cash) Energy Transfer Partners, L.P. ("ETP") Sunoco, Inc. Energy Transfer Partners, L.P.
+April 30, 2012 80% - Energy Transfer Equity 20% - Sunoco No 5 members 5 - ETP (100%) 0 - Sunoco (0%) Kelly Warren, chairman and CEO of ETP, continued in these roles at the combined company following the closing of the transaction.
+None Dallas, TX (ETP) \$11.5 billion (Common stock and cash) Eaton Corporation Cooper Industries plc Eaton Corporation plc May 21, 2012 Yes 73% - Eaton 27% - Cooper No 12 members 10 - Eaton (83%) 2 - Cooper (17%) Alexander Cutler, chairman and CEO of Eaton, continued in these roles at the combined company following the closing of the transaction.
+None Cleveland, OH (Eaton)